Skip to main content

 tip

 Client fields work best as secondary conditions combined with invoice or payment fields.
-When both are present, the system cross-references them to find the invoice or payment that belongs to that specific client — dramatically improving accuracy when multiple invoices share similar amounts.
+When both are present, Invoice Ninja cross-references them to find the invoice or payment that belongs to that specific client — dramatically improving accuracy when multiple invoices share similar amounts.

-2. Invoice PO number — If no invoice number matched, PO number matches are considered.
-When a client condition also matched, the system cross-references to find the invoice belonging to that client.
+2. Invoice PO number — considered next.
+If a client condition also matched, cross-referencing finds the invoice belonging to that client.

-3. Invoice amount — Invoices whose amount matches the transaction amount.
-Again, client conditions narrow the results.
+3. Invoice amount — invoices whose amount matches the transaction amount.
+Client conditions narrow the results.

-At each priority level, if a client condition (email or ID number) also matched, the system first tries to find a result that belongs to that client before falling back to the first available match.
+At each priority level, if a client condition also matched, Invoice Ninja first tries to find a result that belongs to that client before falling back to the first available match.

 info

 Only the first matching rule is applied to each transaction.
-Rules are evaluated in order, and processing stops after the first successful match.
-Design your most specific rules first.
+Rules are evaluated in order, and processing stops after the first successful match — so place your most specific rules first, and any broader catch-all rules last.

 What Happens on Match

-Debit rules are simpler.
-They match against the transaction's own fields and assign a vendor and expense category.
+Money-out rules are simpler.
+They look at the transaction's own fields and assign a vendor and expense category.

 FieldOperator typeDescription